SasView/sasview.github.io/faq.md

 #### SasView 4.1 and later:

-*   Once a fit has been performed P(Q), and S(Q) if included in the fit, will appear under Theories in the Data Explorer panel.
+*   Once a fit has been performed P(Q), and S(Q) if included in the fit, will appear under Theories/Theory in the Data Explorer panel.

 ### How can I include a structure factor in a model?

 *   There are two ways to include an S(Q) in a model:
-    *   By clicking on the S(Q) drop-down box adjacent to the P(Q) model choice in a FitPage
+    *   By clicking on the S(Q) drop-down box adjacent to the P(Q) model choice in a FitPage,
-    *   Using the Sum\|Multi function under Custom/Plugin Model operations.
+    *   Using the Sum\|Multi function under Custom/Plugin Model operations or the Add\|Multiply function under Fitting, depending on the version of SasView you are running.
 *   However, these two methods are not equivalent.
 *   When you choose to implement S(Q) from the FitPage, the effective radius for the particle described by P(Q) is calculated automatically and the volume fraction used in S(Q) is set to be the volume fraction of the particles (ie, the 'scale' parameter).
 Behind the scenes, the model calculates the radius of a sphere that would have the same second virial coefficient as the chosen particles and uses that in the S(Q) calculation as the effective radius for the interaction potential.
 This method works well for particles with an axial ratio up to about a 3-to-1 but beyond that is not correct.
 *   When you make a Custom/Plugin model, the full set of parameters for calculating S(Q) are made available and you need to have an idea of what the effective radius and effective volume fraction for your chosen particles should be.
 *   All S(Q) functions available in SasView were derived for spherical particles.
 *   Also be aware that if you create a Custom/Plugin model from two other Custom/Plugin models with S(Q) included, for example, something like P1(Q)S1(Q) + P2(Q)S2(Q), SasView will only take account of the 'self' interactions.
 If you _also_ need to properly account for the 'cross' interactions you will need to program a Custom/Plugin model from first principles.
-*   From release 5.0.3, when a S(Q) function is selected the FitPage allows you to select a _radius_effctive_mode_ and/or a _structure_factor_mode_.
+*   From release 5.0.3, when a S(Q) function is selected the FitPage allows you to select a _radius_effctive_mode_ and/or a _structure_factor_mode_:
     *   _radius_effective_mode_ determines whether the interaction radius value in the S(Q) should be the same as the radius in the P(Q) or not.
 	*   _structure_factor_mode_ determines whether the calculation should use the 'beta approximation' for non-sphericity or not.